irods/irods-legacy/iRODS/clients/fuse/README.txt

 in iRODS using standard UNIX commands (ls, cp, etc) and system calls (open, read, write, etc).

-The user's iRods passwd or credential will be used for authentication at the time of the mount. e.g., doing a iinit before the mount and he/she will be able to access all files/collections he/she is allowed to access under iRods.
+The user's iRODS passwd or credential will be used for authentication at the time of the mount. e.g., doing a iinit before the mount and he/she will be able to access all files/collections he/she is allowed to access under iRODS.
 The user will need to set the appropriate UNIX permission (mode) of the UNIX mount directory to control access to the mounted data.